Scripture and Its Interpretation

 Richard B. Hays, George Washington Ivey Professor of New Testament, Duke Divinity School

 "Scholarly yet eminently accessible to the nonspecialist, this work is enlightening both as a historical introduction to the Bible and as an overview of how it has been read from ecumenical, intercontinental, and thematic perspectives.
-An invaluable tool for beginners as a way to situate themselves in the world of the Scriptures, and a resource to set the convictions of the experienced in a more inclusive context.
+An invaluable tool for beginners as a way to situate themselves in the world of the Scriptures and as a resource to set the convictions of the experienced in a more inclusive context.
 A tour de force!"

 Brother John, Taizé Community, France